This Post: Best tips to prep and succeed at your next blogging conference or networking event.

 Attending a blogging conference is an investment in your business and yourself.
 Therefore you’ll want to make sure to get the most out of it.

 I’ve compiled resources, tips, and tricks that will help you maximize the return on your investment from attending your next blogging conference.
-Finally, as a bonus you I’ve created 2 free Printables for you:
+Finally, as a bonus I’ve created 2 free Printables for you:

 - A Blogging Conference Packing List and